 Does the company culture reflect your beliefs?
 Is the right progression being offered?

 · Don’t rush, pause and think before you answer.

 · Show off your personality, be upbeat, enthusiastic, and show interest.

-Get in touch with a representative at Carrington West for expert advice, career guidance and 100s of new opportunities in the following sectors: Buildings & Construction, Highways & Infrastructure, Rail, Town Planning, Water & Environmental and Utilities & Power.
+Get in touch with a representative at Carrington West for expert advice, career guidance and 100s of new opportunities in the following sectors: Buildings & Construction, Highways & Infrastructure, Rail, Property, Town Planning, Water & Environmental and Utilities & Power.